-In this paper we present a novel approach for multi-robot motion planning by using a probabilistic roadmap (PRM) based on adaptive cross sampling (ACS).
-The proposed approach, we call ACS-PRM, consists of three steps, which are C-space sampling, roadmap building and motion planning.
-Firstly, an adequate number of points should be generated in C-space on an occupancy grid map by using an adaptive cross sampling method.
-Secondly, a roadmap should be built while the potential targets and the milestones are extracted by second learning the result of sampling.
-Finally, the motion of robots should be planned by querying the constructed roadmap.
-In contrast to previous approaches, our ACS-PRM approach is designed to plan separate kinematic paths for multiple robots to minimize the problem of congestion and collision in an effective way so as to improve the planning efficiency.
+Abstract-In this paper, we discuss the problem of multirobot coordination and propose an approach for coordinated multi-robot motion planning by using a probabilistic roadmap (PRM) based on adaptive cross sampling (ACS).
+The proposed approach, called ACS-PRM, is a samplingbased method and consists of three steps including Cspace sampling, roadmap building and motion planning.
+In contrast to previous approaches, our approach is designed to plan separate kinematic paths for multiple robots to minimize the problem of congestion and collision in an effective way so as to improve the system efficiency.
 Our approach has been implemented and evaluated in simulation.
-The experimental results demonstrate the total planning time can be significantly reduced by our ACS-PRM approach compared with previous approaches.
+The experimental results demonstrate the total planning time can be obviously reduced by our ACS-PRM approach compared with previous approaches.

-keywords: multi-agent system, motion planning, multi-robot coordination, sampling-based approach
+Keywords: Multi-robot system; motion planning; multi-robot coordination; sampling-based approach;